nordast/support/README.md

-xp and xd functions for debug
+xprint(xp), xd and xe functions for debug